PRX5Y/Bahamma-s-cash-register/README.md

-# Bahamma-s-cash-register
+# Bahama-s-cash-register
-a cash register for the club bahamma mamas
+a cash register for the club bahama mamas